DanyEle/hmm/README.md

 SEPARATOR: The separator used to separate different columns in the dataset
 MARK_SEQUENCE_IDS:   TRUE if there is no sequence ID associated to every action in the dataset.
 It will be added automatically by the mark_sequence_ids function.
 You may hence want to configure this function as well, to identify how a sequence begins
                     FALSE is there is already a sequence ID associated to every single action in the file
+LOAD_CUSTOM_SEQUENCES: TRUE if you want to specify your own dataset(s) with custom pre-processing operations.
+                       FALSE if you want to use one standard dataset on that the script runs by default.